The hot circumgalactic medium in stacked X-rays: observations vs simulations: Conclusions

 \section{Conclusions}

-In this work, we provided the first comparisons of EAGLE and SIMBA simulations to eRASS:4 observations.
+In this work, we provide the first comparisons of EAGLE and SIMBA simulations to eRASS:4 observations.
 We build a model for hot circumgalactic medium emission using pyXSIM and SOXS, stack galaxies by stellar and halo mass, and present predictions for X-ray binary emission directly from star particles in the simulations.
-We summarize our main results as follows:
+We explore how the different CGM properties in each simulation impact the predicted X-ray emission, and attempt to explain the role AGN feedback played in shaping these properties.
+Our main results as follows:

-\begin{itemize} \item We generate simulated CGM surface brightness profiles from five simulations for galaxies stacked into three stellar mass bins and compare them against eROSITA observations from \cite{Zhang2024c}.
-We find significant differences between the simulations, particularly at stellar masses below $10^{11.25} M_\odot$, that cannot be attributed to differences in halo mass distributions.
-We show that none of the simulations provides a strong match across all radii and mass bins, although SIMBA generally outperforms EAGLE, suggesting a preference for stronger feedback models.
-At high stellar masses, SIMBA and EAGLE predict very similar profiles, suggesting high-mass galaxy stacks are less helpful for constraining simulation physics.
+\begin{itemize} \item We find significant differences in surface brightness profiles between the simulations, particularly at stellar masses below $10^{11.25} M_\odot$.
+We show that despite the range in feedback models considered here, none of the simulations consistently aligns with observations across all radii and mass bins.
+For galaxies with log$(M_*/M_\odot) < $ 11.25, SIMBA outperforms EAGLE, suggesting that the decoupled kinetic wind model implemented in SIMBA is leading to more realistic CGM conditions than purely thermal AGN feedback.
+At higher stellar mass, SIMBA and EAGLE predict very similar profiles, suggesting high-mass galaxy stacks are less helpful for constraining simulation physics.

-\item We explore the physical properties of the CGM in each simulation to understand what is driving variations in X-ray surface brightness.
-We find slight differences in metallicity, but temperatures and densities are the most important element for explaining X-ray surface brightness.
-In particular, X-ray observations of the inner CGM will be useful in constraining models that have large density impacts, with relatively little degeneracy with other CGM properties.
-Beyond $0.2 R_{200c}$, temperature appears to play a more significant role, and neighbors/satellites contribute significantly to the gas density.

-\item We further explore the contributions of X-ray binaries, providing predictions of soft X-ray surface brightness due to HMXB and LMXB in SIMBA and EAGLE.
-We find that there are significant differences in the CGM:XRB X-ray luminosity ratios between simulations, particularly at low stellar masses and radii where EAGLE predicts roughly equal surface brightness from XRBs and CGM.
-Given the difficulty of modeling XRB contributions, this helps us constrain the mass ranges where we can make trustworthy comparisons between simulations and observation to log($M_*/M_\odot$)$>$11. \end{itemize}

-Overall, these results point to our ongoing need to better understand the properties of the circumgalactic medium and their dependency on AGN feedback.
-The lack of consistent agreement between the simulations explored here and the observational data highlights the difficulty of accurately modeling the CGM in a cosmological simulation.
-However, these results also give direction for future work, as a focus on the inner radii, simulations with differing CGM densities, and stacking on galaxies with 11$<$log($M_*/M_\odot$)$<$11.25 all show promise for constraining AGN feedback models with X-ray emission.
-Future work exploring other CGM properties through tSZ and kSZ measurements could also be used to help break some of the degeneracies found here.